michelfernandez/cove/site/content/english/_index.md

 {{< picture "aes-for-biz-home-id" 280 "A big arrow, clicking on an organization, a high-rise building." >}}
 {{% markdown %}}
 **Organisation-wide implementation**
-Enable your entire staff to sign with the advanced electronic signature (AES) within just a few days.
+Enable the advanced electronic signature (AES) for your entire staff within just a few days.
 {{% /markdown %}}
 <br>
 {{< button